Haabersti Ice Hall

 Škoda Ice Hall (Škoda jäähall; before 2013 Premia Ice Hall) is an ice arena in Tallinn, Estonia.

-The hall was opened in the winter 2002.
+The hall was opened in winter 2002.

-The hall has two ice arenas with dimensions of 28 x 58 m.
+The hall has two ice rinks, both with dimensions of 28 x 58 m.

-The hall is used by the following ice hockey clubs: HC Panter, HC Purikad Tallinn and HC Tallinn.
+The hall is used by the HC Panter and HC Purikad Tallinn ice hockey clubs, as well as handball club HC Tallinn.
 Several Meistriliiga games have taken place in the hall.